pradipkumarmadheshiya/Movies_Slideshow/README.md

 # 🎬 Movie Slideshow

-**Movie Slideshow** is a simple and elegant React-based project that displays a slideshow of movie images using `setInterval`.
+**Movie Slideshow** is a simple and elegant js-based project that displays a slideshow of movie images using `setInterval`.
 It automatically transitions between movie slides, providing a smooth and hands-free viewing experience.

 ---